aslinedvinsson/Gender-inequality-quiz/README.md

 **Responsiveness**

 The website has been initially designed with a desktop-first approach, and throughout the development process, media queries and Flexbox have been employed to ensure responsiveness on a range of screen sizes.
-In the mobile design, the images are presented as backgrounds behind the text content.
+In the mobile design, the images are presented as backgrounds behind the text content.Chrome development tools was used throughout the design process to check responsiveness and breakpoints.
+Adjustments were made accordingly.

 **Browser testing**

-The website has undergone testing on popular web browsers such as Chrome, Mozilla Firefox, and Safari.
-In some cases, there are variations in the appearance in Mozilla Firefox and Safari.
-For additional information regarding this matter, please read 'Unfixed Bugs' section below.
+The website has undergone testing on popular web browsers such as Chrome, Mozilla Firefox, and Safari with no problems found.

 ### Bugs
 xxxxx